California-based body acceptance therapist helping you build trust with your body and yourself.

 • Historical Trauma and Eating Disorders Webinar, 2020, Gloria Lucas of Nalgona Positivity Pride

-• Promoting Body Trust in Your Work, 2020, Center for Body Trust (formerly Be Nourished)
+• Promoting Body Trust in Your Work, 2020, Center for Body Trust

 • California Association of Marriage and Family Therapists - CAMFT